The Law School Admission Test consists of reading comprehension, analytical reasoning (logic games), and logical reasoning.

 Please make sure you see your pre-law advisor before you start studying for the LSAT.

 The following table shows how LSAT scores correspond to percentile.
-Some exams differ slightly from this table.
+Some exams differ slightly from the table.